Invariants and chaos in the Volterra gyrostat without energy conservation: Constants of motion for the Volterra gyrostat (VG)

 where for $i=1,2,3$, $y_{i}$ denotes the components of the angular velocity of the carrier body, $K_{i}^{2}=I_{i}$ are the principal moments of inertia of the gyrostat, and $h_{i}$ are the components of the fixed angular momentum of the rotor relative to the carrier.
-These equations possess two quadratic invariants, the kinetic energy
+The dots indicate rate of change, for e.g., $\dot{y}_{1}=dy_{1}/dt$.
+Together these constitute the gyrostat, which possesses two quadratic invariants, the kinetic energy

 and the magnitude of the angular momentum vector, or equivalently one-half of its square